 Your guide to visiting Patrika Gate in Jaipur, Rajasthan.
 If you’re planning a trip to Jaipur, the capital of Rajasthan, then make sure to check out “the most colourful door in India”!

-Patrika Gate, a candy-coloured series of arches tucked away in the southern part of Jaipur, Rajasthan, has become one of the city’s most photographed spots.
-The outside is a vibrant rose-pink colour, in keeping with Jaipur’s reputation as India‘s “Pink City”.
-The inside however will absolutely take your breath away.
+The inside of Patrika Gate will absolutely take your breath away.
 Step inside and you’re met with a kaleidoscope of colour.
 Towering walls covered in intricate paintings depicting Rajasthan’s rich history rise up on all sides to meet beautifully patterned ceilings.
 You’ll feel like you’ve entered a palace of dreams.

 It may be modern (Patrika gate was built in 2016), but don’t let that put you off.
-The artistry really captures the essence of centuries-old Rajasthani design.
-Whether you’re a photographer or just a curious visitor, Patrika Gate definitely deserves a spot on your Jaipur itinerary.
-Hereโs everything you need to know before visiting Patrika Gate in Jaipur.
+This ornate archway might not have the centuries-old history of Jaipur’s palaces and forts, but the artistry really captures the essence of centuries-old Rajasthani design.

 Key Information for Visiting Patrika Gate